nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Eva is a simple and lightweight desktop application that **handles HR related administrative tasks**, like managing your company staffs and recording details related to recruitment.<br>
-Eva comes with a command line interface (CLI) which is faster than a typical mouse/GUI driven app after you or your staffs get used to it.<br>
+Eva comes with a Command Line Interface (CLI) which is faster than a typical mouse/GUI driven app after you or your staffs get used to it.<br>

 We hope that through our app, you and your company will be empowered and able to solve your basic HR needs.<br>
 This user guide will take you through the basics of Eva and help you get moving straightaway.